EARLY BIRD DISCOUNTS NOW AVAILABLE

 Jungle Lodge, Khao Sok National Park

-April and October - December departures: Spend the night at the Anurak Community Lodge (or similar) surrounded by rainforest.
-The lodge is set in six hectares of lush tropical gardens right on the boundary of Khao Sok National Park, with bungalow rooms nestled beneath a canopy of trees.
+Surrounded by rainforest, Anurak Community Lodge lodge is set in six hectares of lush tropical gardens right on the boundary of Khao Sok National Park, with bungalow rooms nestled beneath a canopy of trees.
 You’ll stay in a Deluxe Eco room on a twin share basis, with an en suite bathroom, air-conditioning, ceiling fans, mosquito netting above each bed and a large balcony, affording you a panoramic view of the jungle scenery.

-January - March departures: Stay at The Cliff & River Jungle Resort in simple bungalow-style accommodation.
+The Cliff & River Jungle Resort is comprised of simple bungalow-style accommodation.
 The riverside setting is spectacular - think tropical gardens surrounded by rainforest and towering limestone karsts.
 You'll stay in twin-share rooms with air-conditioning, en suite bathrooms and mosquito netting above each bed.

 Krabi